adc17/CV/README.md

 - Philosophy & Theology, BA (Hons)
 - 1st Class Degree (GPA 4.0)
 - Also worked on team responsible for student welfare and support.

+## Experience

+**Growth Compass Inc.** (November 2015 to January 2017)
+*Editor and Copywriter*
+Developed written content for clients' websites and newsletters, and copyedited existing marketing material.
+Researched one client’s potential customers and expanded their databases.

+**Linda Leith Publishing** (November 2015 to October 2016)
+*Editor*
+Copyedited the work of four authors, including a finalist for the Governor General’s Literary Award.
+Represented press at trade book fairs.

+**Shoreline Press** (September 2015 to September 2015)
+*Editor*
+Edited structure, style, and copy of manuscripts with guidance from Senior Editor.
+Also represented press at events, including communications with McGill University Library, and researched ONIX publishing protocol, updating metadata accordingly.

 ## Interests and Hobbies
 - **Outdoor Sports**: I ice-skate while Montreal is snowy, and I play tennis while Montreal is sunny.